 Screams erupted from within the school building, doubling and tripling as panic ensued.
-Someone pulled the fire alarm, which now blared.
+Blaring rang out inside the building—Someone had pulled the fire alarm.
 In the windows students attacked each other.
-It was spreading fast.
+It was spreading fast—Too fast.

 “Dammit, man!”
 Dave grabbed my shoulders.
 “What the hell was it?”

 I swallowed hard, shaking my head.
 “It was a zombie!”